madwolfa/cdk-demo/README.md

     }
     ```

-4. Execute `npm install` to install Node dependencies
+3. Execute `npm install` to install Node dependencies
+4. Login/assume role in the target AWS account
 5. Execute `npm run bootstrap` to bootstrap the target account
 6. Execute `npm run deploy` to deploy CDK stack (~5 minutes)
 7. Use the REST API endpoint URL to POST the following request: